 The Corporation continues to take steps to improve its supply chain to efficiently source its input products and to blend or manufacture the products it supplies to its end customers.
 In 2011, through its PureChem division, CES established a chemical blending facility in Carlyle, Saskatchewan to blend specialty products for drilling fluids and to blend production and specialty chemical products for completions, stimulations, production and infrastructure associated with hydrocarbon production.
 In 2013, the JACAM Acquisition significantly expanded the Corporation's chemical blending capabilities and further vertically integrated the Corporation with advanced high temperature chemical reacting capabilities.
 JACAM's manufacturing facilities located in Sterling, Kansas allow the Corporation to blend and react both the basic molecules and end products provided to customers.
 The Sialco Acquisition in 2015 further expanded the Corporation's chemical manufacturing capabilities and product offerings with the advanced chemical reacting capabilities of the facilities located in Delta, British Columbia.
-Most recently, the Catalyst Acquisition expanded the Corporation's production and specialty chemical retail presence and manufacturing capability in West Texas and the Permian Basin.
-Other recent vertical integration initiatives include the construction of the barite grinding facility at the Port of Corpus Christi, Texas and the construction of an organo clay plant in Sterling, Kansas.
+The Catalyst Acquisition expanded the Corporation's production and specialty chemical retail presence and manufacturing capability in West Texas and the Permian Basin.
+Most recently, the StimWrx Acquisition has allowed the Corporation to augment its PureChem division by providing technically advanced solutions for optimal wellbore stimulation.

+Other recent vertical integration initiatives include the completion of construction of the barite grinding facility at the Port of Corpus Christi, Texas and the reconstruction of an organo clay plant in Sterling, Kansas which is currently underway.
 Barite and organo clay are key inputs in invert or oil based drilling fluid systems.
+Recently, PureChem completed an expansion at its chemical blending facility in Carlyle, Saskatchewan as well as broke ground on a new field service centre and warehouse facility in Grande Prairie, Alberta.
+This new facility will create logistics efficiencies and will include direct rail access to provide products and services to PureChem's customers in the Montney and Duvernay oil and gas plays.
 CES' enhanced vertical integration through the growth of its production and specialty chemicals business that is less cyclical provides revenue stability and a defensible business model.